Uniform Information Practices Act (UIPA)

 (2) Where any statute, administrative rules, rule of court, judicial decision, or other law authorizes or allows an individual to gain access to a personal record or to any information in a personal record or requires that the individual be given such access.
 [L 1988, c 262, pt of §1]

-§92F-41 Office of information practices; established. (a) There is established a temporary office of information practices for a special purpose within the office of the lieutenant governor for administrative purposes.
+§92F-41 Office of information practices; established. (a) There is established an office of information practices within the department of accounting and general services for administrative purposes; provided that:

 (b) The governor shall appoint a director of the office of information practices to be its chief executive officer and who shall be exempt from chapter 76.